maydavid/rtl-dab/README.md

 DAB/DAB+ receiver for use with rtl-sdr sticks

-- For the time beeing only Mode I supported
+- For the time being only Mode I supported

 # Status: